 Lorraine delivers a wide range of CPD courses and webinars for Central Law Training and was an external examiner on CLT's Qualified Lawyers Transfer Test (QLTT).
 In addition to her main subject of property, Lorraine teaches a variety of courses including Management Stage 1 and 2 and compliance and legal skills.
 She has also taught and assessed on the Legal Practice Course at Anglia Ruskin University.

-Lorraine was a Director of the Qualified Lawyers Transfer Test for BPP Law School.
+Lorraine was a Director of the QLTT for BPP Law School.
 The role involved carrying out a comprehensive review of the structure of the QLTT and the Assessment Regulations and culminated in a Law Society re-validation.

-Whilst working for the Institute of Legal Executives (ILEX), Lorraine set up an extensive programme for Land Registry personnel called the Land Registry Qualification.
+Whilst working for the Chartered Institute of Legal Executives (CILEX), Lorraine set up an extensive programme for Land Registry personnel called the Land Registry Qualification.
 She then managed its successful transition to the College of Law.
 This involved setting up processes for nationwide study days and multi-centre examinations.
 Lorraine wrote the Assessment Regulations and Invigilator’s Guidelines for the “two level” programme.